-Sometimes Teams includes job titles, locations, or “Guest” in user names, wasting valuable space.
+Sometimes Teams includes job titles, locations, or “Guest” in usernames, wasting valuable space.
 And sometimes you just want to be informal with your colleagues.

-Don’t @mention a Team or Channel unless you really need to.
+Don’t @mention a Team or channel unless you really need to.

-Nobody likes more notifications than they need.
+Nobody likes more notifications than is necessary.